-Medical imaging has revolutionized healthcare over the past 30 years, allowing doctors to find diseases earlier and improve patient outcomes.
+Medical imaging has revolutionized healthcare especially over the past 30 years, allowing doctors to find diseases earlier and improve patient outcomes.
 For patients and doctors, the benefits of imaging are clear.
-That's why medical imaging ranks as one of the top medical developments of the past 1,000 years.
+That is why medical imaging ranks as one of the top medical developments of the past 1,000 years.

 Many individuals can attest the benefits of medical imaging, from the mother who caught her breast cancer at an early stage, to the uncle who detected a blockage in his arteries in time to prevent a stroke.
 From personal to national stories, medical imaging makes a difference.
 Here are just a few examples of the broader effects of medical imaging:

 Medical imaging can detect and diagnose diseases at its earliest, most treatable stages and guides physicians and patients in determining the most appropriate and effective care. study from the American Cancer Society demonstrated that increased use of medical imaging is directly tied to increased life expectancy for Americans:

 - The increased uptick of colonoscopy screenings has attributed to the accelerated decline in Colorectal cancer incidence rates during the past decade.

 - Overall, female breast cancer death rates have been declining since 1989 in the US, in large part, due to early detection by mammography screening and improvements in treatment.

 - Focused ultrasound offers patients a faster recovery and a quicker return to normal activities with fewer side effects and can be used to treat serious conditions like prostate cancer, Parkinson’s disease, essential tremor and other life-altering conditions.

 - Digital mammography has improved sensitivity for women under the age of 50 and women with mammographically dense breasts.